Taste the real Alphono Mango SHOP NOW

 Saroli mango

-Saroli aam is a variety of aam grown in India, particularly in northern Punjab, and it is also known as Saroli da Aam.
+Saroli aam is a variety of aam grown in India, particularly in northern Punjab.
+It is also known as Saroli da Aam.

 Saroli aam has a unique pulp-engulfing flavour.
-Its availability in July is why its popularity is known for its delicious flavour.
+Its availability in July is why it is popular and known for its delicious taste.

 Very popular in Punjab and Sindh, the size is around 140 gms to 230 gms.